newrelic/newrelic-java-agent-ansible-role/README.md

 #### <a name='service_name'></a>`service_name`
 **Required** (unless `restart_web_server` is set to `false`) Service name under which the web server runs.
 Used by Ansible to restart the web server after the agent is installed.
+This is not required for WebSphere.

 #### <a name='custom_instrumentation_files'></a>`custom_instrumentation_files`
 **Optional**